 New Zealand Embassy, The Hague: +31 70 346 9324.

-Maastricht is one of the oldest cities in the Netherlands.
-Perched peacefully on the banks of the Maas River, it's among thesunnier spots on the country's southern-most point.
-The once humbleRoman settlement now boasts a high number of national heritagesites.
-It's also the birthplace of the European Union and thesingle European currency, the Euro.
-Regarding attractions, ancientfortifications provide pleasant walking routes, and the Bonnefantenmuseum allows visitors to trace the city's historicalorigins.
-The Basilica of Saint Servatius is a medieval cruciformbasilica that houses a significant collection of religiousartefacts.
-Visitors will find a selection of old shops anddepartment stores in the old centre of Maastricht, where they cansavour the destination's fine food and wine.
+Maastricht is one of the oldest cities in the Netherlands, now a vibrant university town.
+Perched peacefully on the banks of the Maas River, it's among the sunnier spots on the country's southernmost point.
+The once humble Roman settlement now boasts a high number of national heritage sites.
+Ancient fortifications provide pleasant walking routes, and the Bonnefantenmuseum allows visitors to trace the city's historical origins.
+The medieval Basilica of Saint Servatius houses a significant collection of religious artefacts, while a selection of shops in the old centre offer fine regional food and wine.

 The deliberately named Peace Palace is a significant place for arbitration, and for the maintenance and promotion of world peace.
-Situated in The Hague, the building houses the International Courtof Justice, the Permanent Court of Justice and The Hague Academy ofInternational Law.
-The International Court of Justice's firstsession took place here in 1946.
-Regular guided tours reveal thepalace's wonderful gardens and impressive interiors.
-Visitors willalso see a beautiful art collection, which various countries giftedto the Peace Palace.
-Tour dates appear on the official website, andmust be booked in advance online.
-Visitors are not allowed to takephotographs inside the palace, and cannot enter with luggage -including handbags.
-Lockers are provided, though.
-The Visitor'sCentre (which is more of a museum) does a free audio guide and is agood option for anyone who can't go a tour.
+Situated in The Hague, the building houses the International Court of Justice; the Permanent Court of Justice; and The Hague Academy of International Law.
+Regular guided tours reveal the palace's wonderful gardens and impressive interiors, along with a beautiful art collection donated by various countries.
+Tour dates appear on the official website and must be booked in advance.
+The Visitor's Centre (which is more of a museum) does a free audio guide and is a good option for anyone who can't go on a tour.

-Visiting the Hoge Veluwe National Park is a fantastic way toenjoy the Netherlands' (somewhat limited) great outdoors.
-Thesite's topography features heathland, peat bogs, woodland and even sand dunes.
-Its wildlife population includes badgers, foxes, reddeer, roe deer, wild boar and mouflon (a kind of wild sheep), and provides ample cycling and walking opportunities.
-The area alsohouses the beautiful St. Hubertus Hunting Lodge, and theKroller-Muller Museum, which contains artwork by luminaries such as Van Gogh, Picasso and Mondrian.
-Site visitors can walk through aSculpture Garden as well.
+Visiting the Hoge Veluwe National Park is a fantastic way to enjoy the Netherlands' slightly limited outdoor offerings.
+The site's topography features heathland, peat bogs, woodland and even sand dunes.
+Its wildlife population includes badgers, foxes, red deer, roe deer, wild boar and mouflon (a kind of wild sheep), and provides ample cycling and walking opportunities.
+The area also houses the beautiful St Hubertus Hunting Lodge and the Kroller-Muller Museum, containing a sculpture garden and artwork by luminaries such as Van Gogh, Picasso and Mondrian.

-The quaint city of Haarlem lies 15-minutes away from Amsterdamby train, and has the distinction of boasting more museums percapita than any other city in the Netherlands.
-Its cosy, small-town feel and cheaper accommodation rates mean that many tourists are choosing to make it their base while vacationing in theNetherlands.
-A bustling market and a wide array of bars, cafes,restaurants, and live music venues means that Haarlem is anattractive choice for a variety of travellers.
+The quaint city of Haarlem lies 15-minutes away from Amsterdam by train, and has the distinction of boasting more museums per capita than any other city in the Netherlands.
+Its cosy, small-town feel and cheaper accommodation rates mean that many tourists are choosing to make it their base while vacationing in the Netherlands.
 Its mix of historic sights and youthful energy is tremendously appealing.
-Haarlem'slist of must-see attractions includes the Grote Markt (MarketSquare), where 10 streets converge around the town's 700-year-old centre, and the Saint Bavo Church, which contains an organ thatdates back to 1738 and was once played by the great composer,George Frederic Handel.
+Haarlem's list of must-see attractions includes the Grote Markt where 10 streets converge around the town's 700-year-old centre, and the Saint Bavo Church, containing an organ from 1738 once played by the great composer Handel.